-Leandra Zarnow earned a BA in American Studies and Government from Smith College and MA and PhD in US History with a Doctoral Emphasis in Feminist Studies at University of California, Santa Barbara.
+Leandra Zarnow earned a B.A. in American Studies and Government from Smith College and M.A. and Ph.D. in US History with a Doctoral Emphasis in Feminist Studies at University of California, Santa Barbara.
 Before coming to University of Houston, Zarnow taught at Stanford University as an American Council of Learned Societies New Faculty Fellow in the History Department.
 She has also held research affiliations with the University of Toronto’s Centre for the Study of the United States at the Munk School of Global Affairs and the Tamiment Library at New York University.
-Along with colleague Professor Nancy Beck Young, Zarnow recently received a National Endowment for Humanities grant to host a 2017 Summer Seminar for College and University Teachers entitled Gender, the State, and the 1977 IWY National Women’s Conference.
+Along with colleague Professor Nancy Beck Young, Zarnow leads “Sharing Stories from 1977,” a digital humanities public history project to commemorate the 1977 National Women’s Conference.

 The National Endowment for the Humanities, Woodrow Wilson Foundation, Mellon Foundation, Hadassah-Brandeis Institute, Feinstein Center for American Jewish History, and various libraries have supported Zarnow’s research.
 She has also received research prizes from the American Bar Foundation, Association of Jewish Studies, and the National Women’s Studies Association.

 - Battling Bella: The Protest Politics of Bella Abzug (Cambridge, MA: Harvard University Press, 2019).

 - Co-editor with Stacie Taranto (Ramapo College of New Jersey), Suffrage at 100: Women in American Politics since 1920, Johns Hopkins University Press, 2020.

 - “Braving Jim Crow to Save Willie McGee: Bella Abzug, the Legal Left, and Civil Rights Innovation, 1948-1951,” Law and Social Inquiry 33, no. 4 (Fall 2008), 1003-1041.